SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_1d172ee6-cdc0-4713-9cfd-43f7d9595777_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Suspicious TOR Gateway"

+    Detects suspicious TOR gateways.
+Gateways are often used by the victim to pay and decrypt the encrypted files without installing TOR.
+Tor intercepts the network traffic from one or more apps on user’s computer, usually the user web browser, and shuffles it through a number of randomly-chosen computers before passing it on to its destination.
+This disguises user location, and makes it harder for servers to pick him/her out on repeat visits, or to tie together separate visits to different sites, this making tracking and surveillance more difficult.
+Before a network packet starts its journey, user’s computer chooses a random list of relays and repeatedly encrypts the data in multiple layers, like an onion.
+Each relay knows only enough to strip off the outermost layer of encryption, before passing what’s left on to the next relay in the list.

+    - **Effort:** advanced

 ??? abstract "Suspicious URI Used In A Lazarus Campaign"

     Detects suspicious requests to a specific URI, usually on an .asp page.
 The website is often compromised.